-If your cat has suffered a broken leg, take her in for immediate veterinary treatment.
-However, it if the fracture occurs on one of the lower leg bones, protect the affected limb by attaching a splint to it.
-A splint, which is composed of some cushioned material, a semirigid or rigid brace and a bandage to keep it steady, helps to protect the leg and prevent the injury from worsening.
+If your cat has suffered a broken leg, call your veterinarian immediately.
+While it is important to take your cat to the vet as quickly as possible, you may need to perform some first aid before hopping in the car.
+If the fracture occurs on one of the lower leg bones, your DVM may advise you to protect the broken leg by attaching a splint to it.
+A splint, which is composed of some cushioned material, a semirigid or rigid brace, and a bandage to keep it steady, helps to protect the leg and prevent the broken bone from worsening.

-Observe and Monitor
+Observe and monitor your cat